In Ghana no life matters — unless you are among the elite

 Our daily encounters with the police are often filled with varying degrees of violence.
 Lucky people only part with money or a few hours of their day, but others have suffered physical assault, false imprisonment, and even death at the hands of police and soldiers.
 It wouldn’t be a stretch to say almost every Ghanaian has a police/soldier horror story or knows someone who has.
-So when the president announced that a joint police and military team would be enforcing the two-week lockdown, jokes about the possible ‘beatings’ offenders would receive at the hands of the security team appeared online.
-Well-meaning Ghanaians online said things such as “if you do not want to be beaten, stay at home.”
+So when the President announced that a joint police and military team would be enforcing the two-week lockdown, jokes about the possible ‘beatings’ offenders would receive at the hands of the security team appeared online.
+Well-meaning Ghanaians online said things such as, “if you do not want to be beaten, stay at home.”

-As expected, the Ministry of Information and the Police public relations team went to great lengths to highlight which of the circulating videos were old – as if their mere existence does not show the affinity of Ghanaian security personnel for violence and abuse of power.
-As if there is ever a justification for armed military and police assaulting unarmed citizens.
+As expected, the Ministry of Information and the Police public relations team went to great lengths to highlight which of the circulating videos were old – as if their mere existence does not show the affinity of Ghanaian security personnel for violence and abuse of power, as if there is ever a justification for armed military and police assaulting unarmed citizens.
 The Information Ministry even went as far as making a video outlining the sanctions for circulating fake videos.

 The responses from the government and the security agencies were typical.
 The ‘deny-deny-deny’ method is the standard response of the government and the security heads to even the most glaring abuse of power by security personnel.
-The police insisted that seven residents of Asawase who were killed by some officers in Manso were armed robbers and the government stood by that version of events until their community forced them to look deeper.
-It would have been rather surprising if the government had promised swift investigations and warned the personnel against such acts.
+The police insisted that seven residents of Asawase who were killed by some officers in Manso were armed robbers, and the government stood by that version of events until their community forced them to look deeper.
+It would have been somewhat surprising if the government had promised swift investigations and warned the personnel against such acts.

 This was back in April 2020.

 In the wake of the killing of George Floyd, a Black man in plain sight by a White police officer in America last week, Ghanaians have joined the rest of the world to express anger over his killing and other racist murders in the US.
-It is heartening to see so many Ghanaians standing with Black Americans to demand justice and an end of racist policing.
-(We haven’t always stood with our communities, either on the continent or in the diaspora.
+It is heartening to see so many Ghanaians standing with Black Americans to demand justice and an end to racist policing.
+(We haven’t always stood with our communities on the continent or in the diaspora.
 There was barely a whimper from us when Zimbabwe, Togo, and Uganda were burning recently.)
 But this week, Ghanaians have made their voices heard on behalf of Black Americans.
-There have been calls on the president to say something, do something, anything about the horrible racism our Black compatriots face.
+There have been calls on the President to say something, do something, anything about the horrible racism our Black compatriots face.

 Perhaps it is the blatant racism that has shocked them into taking a stand with Black Americans.
 Whatever it is, I have been struck by the fact that some of those screaming for #JusticeforGeorgeFloyd were the same people performing all kinds of mental gymnastics to defend the violent tactics of the Ghana police during the lockdown.
-I could not find any credible data on the number of Ghanaians killed by the police but I found this and this and this and this and this and this – proof that Ghanaian police personnel may not be racist but they can be just as violent.
+I could not find any credible data on the number of Ghanaians killed by the police, but I found this and this and this and this and this and this – proof that Ghanaian police personnel may not be racist, but they can be just as violent.